yt-project/yt/doc/source/developing/creating_frontend.rst

 Creating A New Code Frontend
 ============================

-.. warning: This section is not yet updated to work with yt 3.0.
-If you
-            have a question about making a custom derived quantity, please contact the mailing list.

 yt is designed to support analysis and visualization of data from multiple different simulation codes.
 For a list of codes and the level of support they enjoy, see :ref:`code-support`.